Expert Review

 Features of the Audi Q5

-Standard equipment for the Q5 Sport grade (that’s the most affordable one) includes 19-inch alloy wheels, adaptive cruise control, heated front sports seats, selectable driving modes, active LED headlights with high-beam assist, electric rear hatch, three-zone climate control, the huge twinned curved screens, ten-speaker sound system, 360-degree parking camera system and keyless ignition.
+It's no longer the case that Audis get a pitiful level of equipment unless you pay for a higher-spec level or optional extras.
+Standard equipment for the Q5 Sport grade (that’s the most affordable one) includes 19-inch alloy wheels, adaptive cruise control, heated front sports seats, active LED headlights with high-beam assist, electric rear hatch, three-zone climate control, the huge twinned curved screens, a 360-degree parking camera system and keyless ignition.
 Upgrading to the S line adds 20-inch alloys, sports suspension and a sportier three-spoke steering wheel.
 Top-spec Edition 1 models get 21-inch alloys, Matrix LED lights, red brake calipers and a ‘top-view’ parking camera system.

 Power for a Audi Q5

-“The diesel is probably the best middle ground for now, with decent punch — aided, as are all the engines, by a 48-volt mild-hybrid system with an electric motor”
+“The diesel is probably the best middle ground, with decent punch, aided by a 48-volt mild-hybrid system with an electric motor”

 Inevitably, the 2.0-litre TDI diesel, 2.0-litre TFSI petrol and even the 369-horsepower SQ5 can’t measure up to instant-on performance of modern electric cars, but they’re all engines with at least decent oomph, and in the case of the SQ5 and its 4.5-second 0-62mph time, genuinely thrilling performance.
-The diesel is probably the best middle ground for now, with decent punch — aided, as are all the engines, by a 48-volt mild-hybrid system with an electric motor — and it’s faster to get to 62mph than the 2.0 petrol.
-The SQ5’s V6 engine, though, is kind of addictive, with a sharp metallic bark from the exhausts every time you use the gearshift paddles for the seven-speed automatic gearbox, and sufficient thrust to keep things interesting on a twisty mountain road.
+The diesel is probably the best middle ground for now, with decent performance aided by a 48-volt mild-hybrid system with an electric motor.
+It's faster to get to 62mph than the 2.0 petrol.
+The SQ5’s V6 engine has a sharp metallic bark from the exhausts every time you use the gearshift paddles for the seven-speed automatic gearbox, and sufficient thrust to keep things interesting on a twisty mountain road.

 Expert rating: 4/5